Eden Project: Eden Project Morecambe

 In 2018, the Eden Project revealed its design for a new version of the project, located on the seafront in Morecambe, Lancashire.
 There will be biomes shaped like mussels and a focus on the marine environment.
 There will also be reimagined lidos, gardens, performance spaces, immersive experiences, and observatories.

 Grimshaw are the architects for the project, which is expected to cost £80 million.
 The project is a partnership with the Lancashire Enterprise Partnership, Lancaster University, Lancashire County Council, and Lancaster City Council.
 In December 2018, the four local partners agreed to provide £1 million to develop the idea, which allowed the development of an outline planning application for the project.
 It is expected that there will be 500 jobs created and 8,000 visitors a day to the site.

 Having been granted planning permission in January 2022 and with £50 million of levelling-up funding granted in January 2023, it is due to open in late 2028 and predicted to benefit the North West economy by £200 million per year.
 In July 2024, Lancaster City Council received the first £2.5m of a promised £50m in UK government funding for the scheme.
 The grant would be used to appoint a main contractor to develop the designs for Eden Project Morecambe.

+In February 2026, councillors approved revised plans for a half-sized version of the £100m project, featuring two domes rather than four.